GoldstonianConcordanceBible/gcb-sns-agent-registry-README.md/README.md

-# GCB SNS Agent Registry

-The GCB SNS Agent Registry is the canonical identity and routing layer for the Goldstonian Concordance Bible ecosystem.

-This repository maps `.sol` / SNS identities to:

-- ecosystem roles
-- wallets
-- websites
-- linked repositories
-- governance permissions
-- public endpoints
-- agent capabilities
-- TEE / secure enclave readiness
-- attestation references

-It exists to separate three layers clearly:

-1. **Identity Layer**
-   SNS names, domains, and public-facing agent identities

-2. **Registry Layer**
-   Structured metadata that maps each identity to a role, repo, and capability set

-3. **Execution Layer**
-   The actual software, prompts, automation, and future trusted execution environments

-## Why this repo exists

-Without a canonical registry, named agents become hard to audit, hard to explain, and hard for LLMs to understand.

-This repository provides one place where humans, token holders, developers, and AI systems can resolve:

-- what an agent is
-- what role it plays
-- where its source of truth lives
-- what permissions it has
-- whether it is symbolic, informational, or executable

-## Design principles

-- **SNS is identity, not the entire application**
-- **Not every SNS ID gets its own repo**
-- **One canonical registry reduces repo sprawl**
-- **Dedicated repos are created only when an agent has an independent software lifecycle**
-- **All entries should be machine-readable**
-- **TEE and enclave support should be composable, not assumed**

-## Registry states

-Each SNS identity should be classified as one of the following:

-- `registry_only`
-  Identity exists in the registry but has no independent software repo yet

-- `linked_repo`
-  Identity maps to an existing repository elsewhere in the ecosystem

-- `dedicated_repo`
-  Identity has an independent repository with its own code, deployment, and release cadence

-## Core directories

-- `agents/` → agent identity records
-- `domains/` → SNS domain records
-- `schemas/` → JSON schemas for validation
-- `attestations/` → TEE / enclave references
-- `governance/` → role and permission definitions
-- `registry/` → aggregate machine-readable indexes

-## Initial mapped identities

-- `mount.sol`
-- `professorenoch.sol`
-- `elise.sol`
-- `sydney.sol`
-- `sydtekscholars.sol`
-- `sydtekuniversity.sol`

-## Long-term vision

-This registry is the canonical map for a named intelligence system:

-- SNS = Name
-- Wallet = Anchor
-- Repo = Source of Truth
-- Agent = Behavior
-- TEE = Trust
-- Governance = Legitimacy

-Build for AI.
-Be remembered.

-v2
 # ✅ GCB SNS Agent Registry — Build & Audit Checklist

 The GCB SNS Agent Registry is the canonical identity and routing layer for the Goldstonian Concordance Bible ecosystem.